Troubleshooting .NET Framework Targeting Errors

 <Reference Include="System.ServiceModel, Version=22.214.171.124, Culture=neutral, PublicKeyToken=b77a5c561934e089, processorArchitecture=MSIL" />

-Then you replace them with the simple form:
+and replace them with the simple form:

 <Reference Include="System.ServiceModel" />